erinhengel/readability/README.md

 ### `2-update-readability.R`

-The R script `2-update-readability.R` (R version 4.1.0) calculates readability scores using the R [`readability` package](https://github.com/trinker/readability).
+The R script `2-update-readability.R` (R version 4.1.2) calculates readability scores using the R [`readability` package](https://github.com/trinker/readability).
 To run it, open R, set the current working directory as the project directory and issue the following command:

 ```R
 source("2-update-readability.R")
 ```

-`2-update-readability.R` first installs the latest version of `RSQLite`, `tidyverse`, `haven` and `pacman` from CRAN and `readability` from [GitHub](https://github.com/trinker/readability).
-It then connects to the `read.db` database, fetches published article and NBER abstracts, calculates readability scores and exports the results to `readstat.dta` and `nberstat.dta` in the `0-data/generated` directory.
+`2-update-readability.R` first installs the latest version of `RSQLite`, `tidyverse`, `haven` and `remotes` from CRAN.
+It then installs `readability`, `syllable`, `textshape`, `textclean` and `lexicon` from [GitHub](https://github.com/trinker/readability).
+Once these packages are installed and loaded, it connects to the `read.db` SQLite database, fetches published article and NBER abstracts, calculates readability scores and exports the results to `readstat.dta` and `nberstat.dta` in the `0-data/generated` directory.
 Finally, it reads in `introduction_text.txt`, calculates readability scores and exports the result to `articlestat.dta`, also in the `0-data/generated` directory.

-`2-update-readability.R` was last run on 16 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3 Computation took 1 minute and 25 seconds to run.
+`2-update-readability.R` was last run on 7 February 2022 on a 4-core Intel-based iMac running MacOS version 11.6.4 Computation took 2 minutes and 14 seconds to run.

 ### `3-master.do`

 The Stata script `master.do` (Stata version 17.0) generates all figures and tables in Hengel (2022) with the exception of Figure 3 and Figure G.2 (see below).

-To run `master.do`, first install an SQLite driver---I use the open source driver from [Actual Technologies](http://www.actualtech.com/)---and update the file path in line 35 accordingly.
+To run `master.do`, first install an SQLite driver---I use a driver from [Actual Technologies](http://www.actualtech.com/)---and update the file path in line 35 accordingly.
 Then, open a Stata terminal, navigate to the project's root directory and issue the following command:

 ```Stata
 do 3-master.do